An Evening with Tim Keller to Benefit Redeemer City to City

 Last fall, Redeemer City to City (CTC) and the Birmingham community came together for a special evening that raised $1.5M.
 Since then, we've worked together to start new churches that bring the gospel of Jesus Christ to global cities.

-On Monday evening, November 6, we will gather together once again to celebrate and support this mission and hear from Tim Keller, who transitioned to CTC full-time for this very cause.
+On Monday evening, November 6, we will gather once again at The Club to celebrate and support this mission and hear from Tim Keller, who transitioned to CTC full-time for this very cause.

 More details to come.